NoEndsNoGains/End-Of-Conflict/Front-Matters.md

 The Unborn (hasn't happened yet)

-****PART 5: Laugh "Let me be Funny "**
+**PART 6: Laugh** "Let me be Funny "**
 - Funny is missing
 -
-**PART 6: DEEP DIVE** "Let me be Wise"
+**PART 7: DEEP DIVE** "Let me be Wise"
-- 5.1 The Truth Tester — WHAT we can know
+- 7.1 The Truth Tester — WHAT we can know
-- 5.2 Living Research Protocol — HOW we stay honest
+- 7.2 Living Research Protocol — HOW we stay honest
-- 5.3 The Immunity Paradox — WHY we still fail
+- 7.3 The Immunity Paradox — WHY we still fail
   a) a System b) Human

 **The EPILOGUE (Hope/Forgiveness)** "Let me be Love"

+"Now, let me be silence".